-- Low vacancy rate means the property is good and there are a lot of buyers or people who are wanting to rent in that building or property;
+- A low vacancy rate means the property is good, and many buyers or people want to rent in that building or property.

-- This acts as an indicator of expected profitability by renting a property in a particular area;
+- It acts as an indicator of expected profitability by renting a property in a particular area.

-- It shows whether or not people are wanting to rent in a property, and will help you decide if you planning for investment in such area;
+- It shows whether or not people want to rent a property and will help you decide if you are planning to invest in such an area.

-- It requires you to keep your eyes open and inspect as to why the rates are so high and any other inefficiency that may exist in renting the property.
+- You must keep your eyes open and inspect why the rates are so high and any other inefficiency in renting the property.